My Quiet Kitchen

 • 1 teaspoon smoked paprika

-• ¾ teaspoon fine sea salt or mineral salt - if omitting oil reduce to scant ½ tsp
+• ¾ teaspoon fine sea salt - reduce to ½ teaspoon for oil-free version

 • ½ teaspoon dried parsley, optional

-• 2 ½ tablespoons avocado oil (omit for oil-free) - or another neutral cooking oil
+• 2 ½ tablespoons avocado oil, optional - or another neutral cooking oil

 Instructions